mawerty/is-prime-100/README.md

 A: The algorithm employs a comprehensive set of conditions designed to verify primality with complete certainty for the specified range.

 Q: What if I need a more performance-oriented solution?
-A: For high-performance needs, consider the Is-Prime npm package, which offers a high-performance alternative with approximately 95% accuracy.
+A: For high-performance needs, consider the [Is-Prime heuristic implementation](https://github.com/mawerty/Is-Prime), which offers a high-performance alternative with approximately 95% accuracy.

+Q: What if I need to check whether number is prime in my next-gen javascript project?
+A: Unfortunately this implementation isn't avaible as npm package, but you may be interested in checking out the [npm package of heuristic version](https://www.npmjs.com/package/is-prime-fast), which is almost as good as this one!

 Thank you for your interest in Is-Prime-100.
 We look forward to your contributions and feedback!